luathn/luathn.github.io/_posts/2019-10-17-web-components.md

 ---
 title:  "Web Components"
+categories:
+  - reactjs
+  - newbie
+tags:
+  - reactjs
+  - component
 ---
-React and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are built to solve different problems.
+:+1: React and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are built to solve different problems.
 Web Components provide strong encapsulation for reusable components, while React provides a declarative library that keeps the DOM in sync with your data.
 The two goals are complementary.
 As a developer, you are free to use React in your Web Components, or to use Web Components in React, or both.